Laboratory Research at Yale on Human Viral Pathogens

 Dr. DiMaio is using functional genomics, cell biology, and biochemistry to study the process by which JC virus and BK virus enter cells.
 These common human viruses can cause serious disease in immunosuppressed individuals, including AIDS patients.

 The human respiratory tract, a highly-vascularized portal into the body, is targeted by numerous viruses.
 Dr. Ellen Foxman studies innate immunity and pathogenesis of rhinovirus (a picornavirus) and other respiratory pathogens.
 Dr. Charles Dela Cruz studies the impact of chronic lung disease on innate immunity to influenza virus (an orthomyxovirus) and respiratory syncytial virus (a paramyxovirus).
-Dr. Martinello is studying the transmission of respiratory viruses and the prevention of respiratory virus infections.
+Dr. Richard Martinello is studying the transmission of respiratory viruses and the prevention of respiratory virus infections.

 A strong group of HIV-1 researchers work on various aspects of HIV-1 biology, pathogenesis, retroviral restriction, antiretroviral therapies and cure research.
 Drs.
 Walther Mothes, Yong Xiong, and Jun Liu study the structural biology of HIV particles, accessory proteins and restriction factors.
 Dr. Walther Mothes studies HIV-1 entry, pathogenesis and transmission.
 Drs.
-Ya-Chi Ho and Kathryn Miller-Jensen study HIV-1 latency using single cell technologies.
+Ya-Chi Ho and Kathryn Miller-Jensen study HIV-1 latency by using single cell technologies.
 Drs.
 Michael Kozal, Karen Anderson and Elijah Paintsil develop and improve antiretroviral therapies and study drug resistance.
 Dr. Sutton is studying HIV+ elite controllers and develops vectors to express broadly neutralizing antibodies.
 Drs.
 Ya-Chi Ho, Priti Kumar and Richard Sutton work towards a cure of HIV-1 that includes eradication strategies of latently infected cells and the restoration of immune control.
 Dr. Cheng is testing the activity of small molecule inhibitors of HIV replication, and Dr. David Spiegel is developing small molecule immunotherapies that target HIV-1 for eradication.
 Dr. Amy Justice studies clinical outcomes in aging HIV-1 infected patients on long-term antiretroviral therapies.
 Dr. Sten Vermund studies HIV-1 associated virally induced cancers and is a leader in global HIV-1 prevention and treatment programs.

 Dr. John Rose is studying rhabdovirus replication and is developing VSV as a novel vaccine agent against multiple viral pathogens including HIV, papillomavirus, and influenza.
 Drs.
 Van den Pol and Tattersall are exploring the use of VSV and other viruses as oncolytic agents.
 Dr. Turner uses VSV as a model RNA virus to study the molecular basis of evolution.